zwpdbh/soroban-internship-bootcamp/README.md

 # How to run

-This is for "Submit your Pre-work Project"
+This is for "Submit your Pre-work Project" in the "Soroban Internship Bootcamp".

 ```sh
 cargo run